-6 weeks - 7.5 hours of lecture and 2.5 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week
+6 weeks - 7.5 hours of lecture and 2.5 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: History/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-Instructor: BRILLIANT

-Also listed as: AMERSTD 138AC

-From Civil Rights Era to the New Gilded Age: Struggles for Racial Equality and Economic Equity from 'Double Victory' to 'Occupy': Read Less [-]
+Instructor: BRILLIANT Also listed as: AMERSTD 138AC From Civil Rights Era to the New Gilded Age: Struggles for Racial Equality and Economic Equity from 'Double Victory' to 'Occupy': Read Less [-] the political system; neo-liberal economic policies; the powerful influence of the Catholic church; immigration to the U.S.; and the explosive 20thcentury growth of Mexico City.

-HISTORY 140B Mexico: Modern Mexico 4 Units

-Terms offered: Fall 2016, Fall 2015, Spring 2014

-This course surveys Mexican history from the end of the colonial period to the present, with an eye to how the study of Mexican history can help us understand the Mexico of today.
-Topics include the historical origins of peasant rebellions and their influence on national politics; the tension between democratic pressures and elitist and exclusionary pressures on the political system; neo-liberal economic policies; the powerful influence of the Catholic church; immigration to the U.S.; and the explosive 20th-century growth of Mexico City.
+Mexico: Modern Mexico: Read More [+] Terms offered: Fall 2016, Fall 2015, Spring 2014 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week HISTORY 140B Mexico: Modern Mexico 4 This course surveys Mexican history from the end of the colonial period to the present, with an eye to how the study of Mexican history can help us understand the Mexico of today.
+Topics include the historical origins of peasant rebellions and their influence on national politics; the tension between democratic pressures and elitist and exclusionary pressures on Summer:

-Mexico: Modern Mexico: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of

-discussion per week

-Summer:

-6 weeks - 8-8 hours of lecture and 0-1 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+Units 6 weeks - 8-8 hours of lecture and 0-1 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 Mexico: Modern Mexico: Read Less [-] HISTORY 141B Social History of Latin America: Social History of Modern Latin America 4 Units Terms offered: Fall 2018, Spring 2017, Fall 2015 Affirmation of the central state.
 Social conflicts in the 20th century: industrialization and agrarian conflict.

 Social History of Latin America: Social History of Modern Latin America:

 Read More [+]

 Hours & Format

-Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of

-discussion per week
+Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week

-Summer: 6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of

-discussion per week
+Summer: 6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week

 Additional Details

 Subject/Course Level: History/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

-Social History of Latin America: Social History of Modern Latin America:

-Read Less [-]
+Social History of Latin America: Social History of Modern Latin America: Read Less [-]

 HISTORY 142 Cuba in World History 4 Units

 Terms offered: Fall 2018

 This course surveys Cuban history, culture, and politics from the 15th century to the present.
 We will examine both the outsized role the island has played in world history and the dramatic ways world history has refracted through the island's turbulent past.
 How has Cuban history and culture been shaped by its unique position in global geopolitics, at the crossroads of Europe, the Americas, and Africa?
 How have inhabitants of Cuba struggled against ongoing relationships of colonialism and dependency with foreign powers?
 How have inhabitants of Cuba defined what it means to be Cuban both because of and in spite of these global forces?
 We will draw on a wide array of texts from long before the famous Revolution of 1959 to well after.

 Cuba in World History: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week

 Summer: